Maxih/FrugalSheets/README.md

 ### Phase 5: - Formulas (1 day)

-**objective:** Allow selected range to be used for executing formulas
+**Objective:** Allow selected range to be used for executing formulas

 ### Phase 6 Allow Complex Styling in Sheets (1 day)